 Participants will receive a generous material kit that includes a range of mediums, papers, and tools, enough to produce a diverse body of artwork during the session.
 We will be crafting a number of our materials on-site using natural sources.
 A list of optional supplemental materials will be provided prior to arrival.

-Participants are responsible for their own transportation to and from the workshop site in Cuba, NM.
-Renting a vehicle at the Albuquerque Sunport is an excellent option; the workshop site is approximately 90 minutes north of the airport.
-An Uber ride to Cuba, NM is approximately $125 from the airport.
+Participants are responsible for their own transportation to and from the workshop sites in Cuba, NM or in Jemez Springs.
+Renting a vehicle at the Albuquerque Sunport is an excellent option, as Uber may pose logistical challenges.
 During the workshop, transportation is provided to the field sites, or you may use your own vehicle.
-There are also many excellent destinations a short drive from Cuba, including the Chaco Culture National Historical Park, Ojo Caliente Hotsprings, Abiquiu, and Santa Fe.
-Please see the Policies page for more information.

 The field sites are chosen for being both remote and accessible by normal vehicle.
 Walking over natural terrain will be required to access specific areas where we will set up.
-There is one field site that requires a longer walk of approximately a mile in one direction to access.
+There is one field site that requires a longer walk of approximately one mile in one direction to access.
 Once at the site, it's up to you as to how you would like to wander.
 Participants will need to carry their own daypack with water, art supplies, and personal items.
-Please keep in mind that we are at an altitude of 7,000-8,000'.
+Please keep in mind that we are at an altitude of 7,000-9,000'.

-In mid-May, expect dry days in the 70s, and nights in the 30s, with the possibility of wind.
+Typically in late May, you can expect dry days in the 70s, and nights in the 30s, with the possibility of wind.
 The sun at this altitude can be intense, and hats and sunscreen are recommended.
-If you are coming from a lower altitude, you may want to arrive to the nearby town of Jemez Springs a day in advance to start acclimating, as we are 7,000-8,000 feet above sea level.
+If you are coming from a lower altitude, you may want to arrive to the region a day in advance to start acclimating, as we are 7,000-9,000 feet above sea level.
 The weather can be extremely variable, and we plan accordingly.